-At this time, Aspire Counseling is primarily accepting clients age 12 and older.
-Our therapists do see a limited number of younger children when appropriate such as children who are questioning their gender identity, experiencing anxiety or going through a major life change (divorce, move, etc).
+At this time, Aspire Counseling is primarily accepting clients age 10 and older.
+Our therapists do see a limited number of younger children when appropriate such as children who have experienced a trauma, experiencing anxiety or going through a major life change (divorce, move, etc).

 Does my child need counseling?

 Every child has the potential to be successful and happy.
 If your child needs a helping hand to get there, counseling can help them on their journey.
 Examples of children who may benefit from Aspire Counseling services include:

 - A child who’s behavior has changed or seems to be struggling to adjust after a major life change or trauma.
 This may include a divorce, a significant move, witnessing violence, a serious car accident or a house fire.

 - A child who has experienced significant loss including the death of a family members.

 - A child who is has anxiety that keeps them awake or keeps them from doing things.

 - A child who is questioning their gender identity.